agenium-scale/boost.simd/doc/tutorial_dot.md

 dot simply iterates over data pointed by first1 and first2, computes the product of this data and then sums them.

-@subsection tutorial-data-transition Transition from scalar to SIMD code
+@subsection tutorial-dot-transition Transition from scalar to SIMD code

 In this case the algorithm is clearly vectorizable, let's unroll the loop arbitrarily to show the inherent data parallelism: